vercel/next.js/README.md

 Supported events:

-- `routeChangeStart(route, url)` - Fires when the route starts to change
+- `routeChangeStart(route, url)` - Fires when a route starts to change
-- `routeChangeComplete(route, url)` - Fires when route changed completely
+- `routeChangeComplete(route, url)` - Fires when a route changed completely
 - `routeChangeError(err, route, url)` - Fires when there's an error when changing routes

-Here's how to property listen to an event:
+Here's how to property listen to a router event:

 ```js
 Router.ready(() => {